 The Fast Track Project is committed to a policy of allowing the research community access to data, under conditions that strictly protect the rights and privacy of Fast Track participants.
 The research design that has guided Fast Track data collection over the entire study period requires a restricted-use mechanism for sharing the data with the research community.
-As noted, the restricted-use data policy currently applies to data from years 1 through 15 of the study.
+As noted, the restricted-use data policy currently applies to data from years 1 through 15, 19, and 26 of the study.

 To cover the expenses of processing requests, producing and shipping data files and documentation, and administering data use agreements, the Fast Track Data Center requests payment of a non-refundable fee in the amount of $1,105 per day.
 Further consultation with Data Center staff is available at this daily rate.

 - have a PhD or other terminal degree, and

 - hold a faculty appointment or other research position at the receiving institution.

 Graduate students who wish to use Fast Track data for dissertation research must apply through their faculty advisors.

 - be an institution of higher education, a research organization (non-profit), or a government agency,